jundalisay/sp/content/en/research/sarkar/history/chapter-1g.md

 Intellectuals who considered Pali a contemptuous language called it the language of the rural people.

+Pundits or intellectuals:
+- spoke in Sanskrit
-Pundits or intellectuals spoke in Sanskrit, and were proud of their learning.
-When Ananda, who was Buddha's mother's sister's son, asked his master in which language should his teachings be recorded, Buddha replied that they should be recorded in the same language that he had spoken.
-While speaking to ordinary people.
+- were proud of their learning

+Ananda was Buddha's mother's sister's son.
+- He asked Buddha in which language should his teachings be recorded.
+- Buddha replied that they should be recorded in the same language that he had spoken.

- Buddha used the "people's language", which was Pali Pali thus became the scriptural language of the Hinaya'nis.
+While speaking to ordinary people, Buddha used the "people's language", which was Pali.
+- Pali thus became the scriptural language of the Hinayanis.

-Pali, written in Brahmi script, can still be found on carvings in Varanasi Later, some 2500 years ago, the script had become demi Magadhi Still later the prevalent script was Sri Harsha.
+Pali, written in Brahmi script, can still be found on carvings in Varanasi.

+Later, some 2,500 years ago, the script had become demi Magadhi.
+- Still later the prevalent script was Sri Harsha.

-The original script of Bhojpuri was Sri Harsha and Kutila' was its scriptural name.
-The present Bam'la was similar to Sri Harsha Kutila' or Sri Harsha was a popular script from Allahabad to Dibrugarh up to the Pathan period, it is, upto 400 to 300 years ago and dates back to 1500 to 2000 years.
+The original script of Bhojpuri was Sri Harsha.
+- Kutila was its scriptural name.

+The present Bamla was similar to Sri Harsha Kutila or Sri Harsha was a popular script from Allahabad to Dibrugarh up to the Pathan period, it is, up to 400 to 300 years ago and dates back to 1500 to 2000 years.

- Thus white the original script of Pali was Brahimi, later Kutila became the popular script and it is in this script that Bhojpuri was written.
-Today it is not possible to find anyone in the world can read old Bhojpuri (that is apart from Baba).
+Thus, the original script of Pali was Brahimi.
+- But later, Kutila became the popular script.
+- Bhojpuri was written was written in Kutila.

+Today, no one can read old Bhojpuri (that is apart from Baba).

- Bhojpuri has a rich heritage and both Pali and Bhojpuri should be taught to university students in the Bhojpuri speaking areas of India.
+Bhojpuri has a rich heritage.
+Both Pali and Bhojpuri should be taught to university students in the Bhojpuri speaking areas of India.

-Ka'shi was the winter capital of Shiva and after thorough excavation some ancient relics from Shiva's time may be found in Kashi White Vardhaman or Burdwan is the oldest living- city in the world, Varanasii is the second oldest living city in India Prayag, of course, is quite a bit older than both these cities, but the Prayag of ancient time was submerged in the floods of the Gangs and Jamuna rivers.
+Kashi was the winter capital of Shiva.

+After thorough excavation, some ancient relics from Shiva's time may be found in Kashi.

+White Vardhaman or Burdwan is the oldest living city in the world.

+Varanasii is the second oldest living city in India Prayag, of course, is quite a bit older than both these cities.

+But the Prayag of ancient time was submerged in the floods of the Gangs and Jamuna rivers.

 <!-- 36 -->

 Present day Allahabad is the creation of the British period.

-Shia Muslims built a separate Allahabad city and called it Illahabad. and after the Sunnis called it Allahabad when relics from Shiva's time shall be found here, the dates of this civilisation will go ba.k 7500 years, if not more.
+Shia Muslims built a separate Allahabad city and called it Illahabad.
+- Later, the Sunnis called it Allahabad.

+In the future, relics from Shiva's time shall be found here.
+- This will make the dates of this civilisation go back more than 7,500 years.

 Lord Shiva was a regular visitor to Varanasi.